-For grooming purposes, your bathroom task lighting should illuminate your sink area with 60 watt, 120 volt bulbs.
+For shaving, makeup, hair and other close-up grooming purposes, your bathroom task lighting should illuminate your sink area with LED bulbs delivering about 800 lumens of light, which equates to a 60 watt incandescent.
 If you have a wide vanity, consider a four-lamp fixture or bar light on the wall installed above the mirror that shines directly down.
 There are a wide variety of stylish European lights available at lighting design shops such as Lightology.

-For a lower cost alternative, purchase a light base at your home improvement center and mix and match shades to complement your bathroom style, which will cost approximately $50, instead of $400 for its European counterpart.
+For a lower cost alternative, purchase a light base at your home improvement center and mix and match shades to complement your bathroom style, which will cost as little as $50, instead of $400 for its European counterpart.

 For a pedestal bathroom sink, use vanity wall sconces as accent lighting on each side of the bathroom mirror to illuminate the space.
-These typically use 40 watt, 120 volt bulbs and range from simple styles to elaborate bases with hand-blown art glass.
+These typically use 40 watt bulbs (450 lumen in LED) and range from simple styles to elaborate bases with hand-blown art glass.

 You also need task lighting in the shower.
 For women, there’s nothing worse than trying to shave your legs in a dimly lit shower.
-Install a flush ceiling light with 100 watt, 120 volt halogen lamp for great light, and a brushed stainless steel housing to prevent rust.
+Install a flush ceiling light with 100 watt bulbs (1600 lumen in LED) for great light, and a brushed stainless steel housing to prevent rust.

 Use decorative lights to showcase the architectural features of the bathroom.
 If the bath has tall ceilings and crown molding, consider a small antique chandelier to dress up the room.
 If there is a stand alone whirlpool, use decorative pendant lights to provide subtle bathroom lighting.
 You also can use toe kick lighting under a bathroom sink vanity.